asmaa-a-abdelwahab/ChemGraphBuilder/examples/graph_nodes_loader.md

-# The `GraphDataLoader` class is usable from Python code, Jupyter notebooks, and the command line interface.
+# The `GraphNodesLoader` class is usable from Python code, and the command line interface.

 ### Usage in Different Contexts